jonnor/ESC-CNN-microcontroller/report.md

 patterns, like a upward or downward diagonal from a bird chirp when applied to a spectrogram.
 Using a set of kernels in combination can detect many pattern variations.

+    TODO: IMAGE, replace with own work

 ![Convolution kernel as edge detector, applied to image.
 Source: [@UnderstandingConvolution]](./images/convolution.png)

 ## Convolutional Neural Network

+    TODO: reference CNNs as state-of-the-art in

+## Wireless Sensor Networks

+## Microcontrollers

+    TODO: write

+STM32 AI

 \newpage
+# Materials

+## Hardware platform

+    Key specifications.
+    ARM Cortex M4F
+    80 Mhz

+    STM32AI
+    SensorTile

+## Datasets

+Urbansound taxonomy and Urbansound8K dataset[@UrbanSound8k].

+The taxonomy was based on analysis of noise complaints in New York city between 2010 and 2014.

+    TODO: describe dataset collection.
+Where/how??

+The dataset consists of  of 10 different classes.

+\input{report/pyincludes/urbansound8k-classes.tex}

+    TODO: IMAGE with representative spectrogram for each of the classes

+The dataset comes pre-arranged into 10 folds.
+As recommended by the authors we fold 10 as the test set.
+This allows comparison with existing results in literature that do the same.

+    TODO: Use and describe ESC-50 dataset

+\newpage
 # Methods

+SB-CNN

 \newpage
 # Results